Menu

 rkhanna@marshall.edu

-The preceptorship program is an observation program.
+The Preceptorship program is an observation program.
 This program familiarizes foreign dental graduates with the principles, practice procedures and protocols of a general dental practice in the U.S. By observing and learning various methods and materials, participants can become more competitive when applying for dental residency programs in the U.S.

 No, the preceptorship program is observational only.